donomii/spago/cmd/ner/README.md

 At the first execution, the program downloads the required model, if available.
 For successive executions, it uses the previously downloaded model.

 The Docker version of the demo can be run like this.
-(Note that TLS is not disabled this time.)

 ```console
 docker run --rm -it -p:1987:1987 -v ~/.spago:/tmp/spago spago:main ner-server server --repo=/tmp/spago --model=goflair-en-ner-fast-conll03-v0.4